AlexP11223/minic/README.md

 - JDK 8+.
 - Maven 3+.

-Run Maven `package` goal.
+Run Maven **package** phase.
 This will download all dependencies, run JUnit tests and build JAR file + .exe and shell script.
 Check Maven output to see if all tests and build steps are completed successfully.

 (Maven is included in popular Java IDEs such as IntelliJ Idea or Eclipse.
-You can run it either via your IDE Maven plugin or from command line for separate [Maven installation](https://maven.apache.org/install.html): `mvn package`.)
+You can run it either via your IDE Maven plugin or from command line in separate [Maven installation](https://maven.apache.org/install.html): `mvn package`.)

-`dist/` folder will contain JAR file, .exe for Windows and shell script for Linux/MacOS (it simply executes the JAR file via `java`)
+`dist/` folder will contain JAR file, .exe for Windows and shell script for Linux/MacOS (it simply executes the JAR file via `java`), as well as a sample source code file.

  Some of the tests launch `java`, using path from `System.getProperty("java.home")`.
 Fallbacks to `java` (from PATH environment variable) if it is not found.